AlvaroIsrael/monokai-dark-green/README.md

 npm install
 ```

-After that if you would like to play around with new colors, feel free to fork it (don't forget to give my theme a star before you do so) and edit the colors in the monokai-dark-green.yml.
+After that if you would like to play around with new colors, feel free to fork it and edit the colors in the monokai-dark-green.yml.
 Once you feel like testing it just run the script build with:

 ```
 npm run package